Archertakesitez/Fixplainer/README.md

 - functions to train on your own videos

 ## Abstract
-Fixplainer delves into the complexities of urban dynamics by concentrating on the enhancement and understanding of multi-object tracking (MOT) technologies within densely populated urban settings.
-It is a GUI tool that could generate SHAP explanation plots for the objects that the users drawn on a video frame.
+Fixplainer delves into the complexities of urban dynamics by concentrating on the understanding of multi-object tracking (MOT) technologies within densely populated urban settings.
+It is a GUI tool that could generate SHAP explanation plots for the objects that the users drawn on a video frame they uploaded.

 ## Training Set Description
 ### Dataset Source: [StreetAware: A High-Resolution Synchronized Multimodal Urban Scene Dataset](https://drive.google.com/drive/u/1/folders/1BPtiIF8gBOoZANAGkwDjJUYakpCUYHM1)